 - Learn to listen and write together – practicing your listening skills is important, but remember in the test you have to write and listen.
 So you should practice this too.
 One way to do this is with practice tests but you can also try listening to audios and taking notes at the same time.
 This will improve your ability to do both skills at the same time.

-Try some of these IELTS Listening Tips and hopefully you will see your score improve.
+Try some of these IELTS Listening Tips and you will see how to improve IELTS listening.

 However, as the tips explain, you must pratice to improve your listening skills as much as you can.